sarankirthic/D0CUM3NT471ON/4rchLinux.md

 # 4rch L1nux Installation Guide

-EFI Installation of Arch Linux
+Installation of Arch Linux

+This can act as a guide during the installation process

 **NOTE: This is compressed guide of the [4rch 1inux installation guide](https://wiki.archlinux.org/title/Installation_guide)**

 ### Network connection